-The latin, mori has two components.
-Here, the painted skulls specifically correspond to one definition of the word; to die.
-Alternativley, the reishi mushrooms (which grow from them), embody the second aspect of mori, meaning; to conquer.
+The Latin mori has two components.
+Here, the painted skulls precisely correspond to one definition of the word: to die.
+Alternatively, the reishi mushrooms (which grow from them) embody the second aspect of mori, meaning to conquer.

-The horse skull in the centre, alone, is called Sacrifice.
+The horse skull in the center, alone, is called Sacrifice.
 In folklore, specifically in the British Isles, burying a horse skull was said to provide good fortune and protective magic.
-Sacrifice has been a major part of human history, and so, the object bears this title to connect us to the idea of death through our ancestral heritage and ritual (which in turn exemplifies our ability to contemplate our existence and the idea of God).
+Sacrifice has been a major part of human history.
+So, the object bears this title to connect us to the idea of death through our ancestral heritage and ritual (which exemplifies our ability to contemplate our existence and the concept of God).

-The addition of the Reishi mushrooms, which mimic antlers, transform the skulls into representations of The Horned God; a deity of various pagan and nature-based spiritual traditions.
-This archetype is often associated with the cycles of the seasons, which themselves showcase a regenerative cycle; from new life in the spring, to the height of summer, we meet the eventual decay of Autumn, and death in Winter months.
+The addition of the Reishi mushrooms, which mimic antlers, transforms the skulls into representations of The Horned God, a deity of various pagan and nature-based spiritual traditions.
+This archetype is often associated with the cycles of the seasons, which themselves showcase a regenerative cycle; from new life in the spring to the height of summer, we meet the eventual decay of Autumn and death in Winter months.

-All together the triunity of figures unite the modes of existence; the sheep skull stands as creation (or the skys/heaven), the horse skull upholding preservation (or the earth), and the stag skull heralding destruction (or the underworld).
+Altogether, the triunity of figures unite the modes of existence; the sheep skull stands as creation (or the sky/heaven), the horse skull upholds preservation (or the earth), and the stag skull heralds destruction (or the underworld).

-These symbolic representations of The Horned God exemplify him as guide between these polarised elements of existence; metaphorically acting as a psychopomp, and assisting us in the ability to conceptualise the transition from the realm of the living to the realm of the deceased.
+These symbolic representations of The Horned God exemplify him as a guide between these polarised elements of existence, metaphorically acting as a psychopomp and assisting us in the ability to conceptualize the transition from the realm of the living to the realm of the deceased.

-The existence, and modus operandi, of mushrooms highlights the idea of interconnectedness.
+The existence and modus operandi of mushrooms highlight the idea of interconnectedness.
 They contribute to the decomposition, balance, and renewal of living matter.
-This means that all forms of being can, and will, eventually become something new.
+This means all forms of being can and will eventually become something new.

-This serves as a reminder that all life is infinite, even if humanity is not.
+This serves as a reminder that life is infinite, even if humankind is not.